 Ewan Pullan, Project Manager at Lancaster University Management School, said: “Many SMEs rely on physical interaction with customers so when Covid-19 hit, they were forced to close their doors.
 When something unexpected renders your bread and butter systems and processes unworkable, your business model needs to be reshaped – and fast.
 But it isn’t something small businesses will think about every day.

 “Being agile and able to adapt is a priceless skill.
 We know that the pandemic is likely to be around for a while and with other big unknowns out there that could impact on business – climate change and Brexit, for example – businesses are urged to invest a little time to prepare for the unexpected.
 This fully funded programme is designed to allow business leaders the time and guidance to assess things and plan for innovative and flexible business models which could be key to successful and more predictable futures.”

-The first cohort for Cumbrian SMEs will start on 19th November and will run as three half-day sessions, delivered online.
+The first cohort for Cumbrian SMEs started in November and the second will begin on January 28, 2021, running as three half-day sessions, delivered online.
 Participants will take part in workshops and explore topics such as changing customer needs in the ‘new normal’, how to innovate to create new workable business models and how to build resilience to ensure businesses can withstand external forces.

 The programme is delivered as part of Cumbria Business Growth Hub.

 Suzanne Caldwell, Deputy Chief Executive of Cumbria Chamber of Commerce, the lead partner in the Growth Hub, said: “We’ve had a lot of experience of working with businesses that are dealing with major shocks – from foot and mouth through multiple floods and now Covid.